wp-plugins/codepress-admin-columns/readme.txt

 * [Changed] Display "edit columns" button by default
 * [Improved] Improved memory usage by only loading columns for the current screen
 * [Changed] Removed floatHead library
+* [Updated] Only display ACF placeholder with ACF active.

 = 2.2.5.1 =
 * [Fixed] Unavailable included JS-file on editing pages